puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/defined_resource_types.md

 When using iteration, be very mindful of your code's readability and maintainability.
 One of the Puppet language's benefits is that its declarative nature tends to make Puppet code itself readible description of desired state for your system.
-Used injudiciously, iteration can increase your Puppet code's complexity, making it more difficult to understand and maintain.
+Used unnecessarily, iteration can increase your Puppet code's complexity, making it more difficult to understand and maintain.

 In this case, the roles and profiles pattern, Hiera, and the defined resource